menu

 Demographics

-The percentage of adults in Towner with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.36% of adults in Towner have a bachelor's degree or advanced degree.
+The citizens of Towner are slightly better educated than the national average of 21.84% for all cities and towns, with 21.20% of adults in Towner having a bachelor's degree or advanced degree.

 Towner is a somewhat ethnically-diverse city.
 The people who call Towner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Towner residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Towner include German, Norwegian, Scots-Irish, Irish, and Icelander.
+Important ancestries of people in Towner include German, Norwegian, Irish, Icelander, and French.

 The most common language spoken in Towner is English.
 Other important languages spoken here include Polish and Spanish.